mendix/docs/content/en/docs/refguide9/version-control/svn-git-differences.md

 ## 4 Local copy of entire repository

-Git's local copy of the entire history is a core feature of its distributed version control system.
-Every user who clones a Git repository essentially creates a full copy of the entire project, including its entire history.
+To support Git's distributed version control system, every user who clones a Git repository essentially creates a full copy of the entire project.
+This includes its entire history.

 This local history allows for complete independence, enabling users to work offline, commit changes, and explore the project's history seamlessly without the need for a constant connection to a central server.

-A downside of this is that a fresh checkout (called 'clone' in Git), will taker longer compared to SVN.
-Where a checkout in SVN meant downloading the last revision (for example 100MB), doing a clone in Git means downloading the entire repository (for example 1.2GB).
+A downside of this is that a fresh checkout (called a 'clone' in Git), will taker longer compared to SVN.
+Where a checkout in SVN only downloads the last revision (which might be, for example, 100MB), doing a clone in Git means downloading the entire repository (which could be 1.2GB for the same repository).

 ## 5 Proxy Support {#proxy-support}